 I guess at this point you can tell I am a practical theologian.
 And somewhere and somehow I was also ordained as an Anglican priest.
 I have published several books not least – a three-part exploration of risk and discipleship, ministry, preaching and theology; as well as a practical spirituality handbook for university students, available in all good bookshops!

 I am an Honorary Research Fellow at the Manchester University Centre for the History of Science, Technology and Medicine where I am co-supervising a doctoral thesis on ecclesiastical acoustics.

-At Winchester, my role as Dean of Chapel involves engaging the community in creative ways around the university’s spirituality and other values.
-I am also leader of the King Alfred Award Scheme.
+At Winchester, my role as Dean of Spiritual Life involves engaging the community in creative ways around the university’s spirituality and other values.

 Areas of expertise

 - 2014: Risk-shaped Ministry: on Going Out to the People of God, RPI: San Jose, CA.